martian-cloud/tharsis-docs/docs/guides/memberships.md

 Groups and workspaces represent namespace types, which memberships are associated with.
 Within a group hierarchy, memberships are inherited by nested groups and workspaces.

-Each membership is associated with a role (viewer, deployer, owner) that determines the access level and therefore the capabilities of the membership.
+Each membership is associated with a role (viewer, publisher, deployer, owner) that determines the access level and therefore the capabilities of the membership.
 A viewer, for example, is a read-only role and therefore cannot modify any data within namespaces.
+A publisher can manage Terraform modules and providers in the registry but cannot execute runs or manage workspaces.
 A deployer or higher, however, can modify (create, update, delete) groups, workspaces, service accounts, etc.

 :::tip Have a question?
 Check the [FAQ](#frequently-asked-questions-faq) to see if there's already an answer.